 This food manufacturer owns many famous brands that have been staples in American kitchens for generations.
 Notable Kraft Heinz Products include; Heinz ketchup, Maxwell House coffee, Jell-O, Velveeta, Kraft Cheese, Grey Poupon Mustard, Planters Peanuts, Kool-Aid, Ore Ida Potatoes, and Oscar Meyer meat products.

-In recent years, Heinz because of consumers’ preference for cheaper private-label products.
-In fact, Buffett himself admits Costco’s Kirkland brand now outsells Kraft Heinz.
+In recent years, Heinz has struggled because consumers prefer cheaper private-label products.
+Buffett himself admits Costco’s Kirkland brand now outsells Kraft Heinz.
 Buffett estimated that Costco sold $39 billion worth of Kirkland products in 2018, Business Insider reports.
-That exceeded Kraft Heinz 2018 sales of $26.3 billion.
+That exceeded Kraft Heinz’s 2018 sales of $26.3 billion.

 7. Berkshire Hathaway Energy Company